TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Many airlines, like SAS Scandinavian Airlines, connect the U.S. and Denmark.
 If exploring Scandinavia is one of your priorities, check out flights to Copenhagen via Icelandair.
 The airline allows stopovers in Reykjavik at no additional cost.

-Students traveling to Denmark with DIS receive visa support and guidance from the program, and students will obtain a residence permit from Immigration Service after arriving in Copenhagen as a tourist.
+Students traveling to Denmark with DIS receive visa support and guidance from the program.
+After arriving in Copenhagen as tourists, students will obtain a residence permit from the Immigration Service.
 Students arranging to spend a semester or year through a Danish university should apply for a residence permit from the nearest Danish embassy before traveling.
 This process is straightforward and can be done via mail.
 As with some European visa applications, you need not physically appear at an embassy or consulate.

-Within Copenhagen itself, travel is easy and convenient.
-A complex system of buses, metros, trains, and water taxis make public transportation accessible for all.
-VisitDemark has excellent information about transportation options, including a tool to help map your route and determine departure and arrival times.
+Travel within Copenhagen is easy and convenient.
+A complex system of buses, metros, trains, and water taxis makes public transportation accessible for all.
+VisitDemark has excellent information about transportation options, including a tool to help you map your route and determine departure and arrival times.
 Ease of public transportation is just one way that Denmark has made its reputation as a "green" country.

 A canal tour is a great way to see Copenhagen's most picturesque places.